microsoft/wpa/.github/analyst_guide_getting_started.md

 ```R
 sq_data %>% analysis_scope(hrvar = "LevelDesignation", return = "table")
 ```
+If at any point you would like to understand more about the functions, you can:

+- Run in the R console with the function name prefixed with a question mark, e.g. `?analysis_scope`
+- View the underlying source code of the function with `View()`,  e.g. `View(analysis_scope)`
+- Visit the reference page online: https://microsoft.github.io/wpa/reference

 ## Function structure

 All functions in **wpa** follow a similar behaviour, including many common arguments.
 The following illustrates the basic API of standard analysis functions: